mrEskimo0/Instagram-Giveaway-Selector/README.md

 ## User Guide

 This application is designed to be used on the command line.
-The 2 ways to start the application are to either:
+There are two ways to start the application:

 * Start a terminal or command line window, navigate to the downloaded repository and call the main.py file